Maryland

 Student Funding

-Each student’s voucher is funded at the statewide average of the per-pupil expenditures by all local education agencies for the current school year, up to but not exceeding the amount of tuition at the private school.
-The program’s advisory board considers a student’s special needs when determining scholarship amounts and may fund these students with higher vouchers than the per-pupil average.
+Each student’s voucher can be funded at the statewide average of the per-pupil expenditures by all local education agencies for the current school year, up to but not exceeding the amount of tuition at the private school.
+The program’s advisory board considers a student’s special needs when determining scholarship amounts and usually may fund these students with higher vouchers than the per-pupil average.
+This 2024 budget bill does not include language permitting higher scholarships for students with special needs, but the Maryland Department of Education appears to assume that the requirement still applies and that the omission was accidental.
+The scholarship amount is determined by a ranking system.
+The program requires the Maryland Department of Education to “compile and certify” a list of applicants and rank them by eligibility before sending to the BOOST advisory board.
+Though this was likely intended to provide the most aid to the most disadvantaged students, this policy creates unnecessary invasions of privacy and forces a ranking system for students already eligible for the program.

 Student Eligibility

-Students are eligible if they live in families with incomes up to, but not exceeding, 100 percent of the federal free and reduced-price lunch program ($55,500 for a family of four in 2023–24).
+Students are eligible if their family income does not exceed 100% of the federal Free and Reduced-Price Lunch program (FRL) ($57,720 for a family of four in 2024–2025).
 Renewing students who remain income-eligible are entitled to vouchers as long as funding is available with priority to siblings as well.

 EdChoice Expert Feedback